Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Receiver

-DK Metcalf had 80 yards and an Twitter-viral-worthy stiff arm going against James Bradberry.
+DK Metcalf had 80 yards and a Twitter-viral-worthy stiff arm going up mostly against Giants cornerback James Bradberry.
 But he also had a drop late in the game and didn’t seem to make the overall impact as he has in most games this season.

-Tyler Lockett had three catches early but then left briefly to be evaluated for a concussion and had 63 yards on six receptions overall.
+Tyler Lockett had three catches in the first quarter for 36 yards and seemed on his way to a big day, but then left briefly to be evaluated for a concussion and had 63 yards on six receptions overall.

-Seattle got only one catch for six yards from its other receivers, making it evident there will be room for Josh Gordon in the rotation.
+Seattle got only one catch for 6 yards from its other receivers, making it evident there will be room for Josh Gordon in the rotation.

 Grade: C-